awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

  * **DatabaseName** - Athena Database name where you table will be created
  * **DestinationBucket** - Unique bucket name that is created to hold org data, you will need to use a  with **cost** at the start, (we have used cost-aws-lab-organisation-bucket)
  * **ManagementAccountId** - Your Management Account Id where your Optimization is held
- * **RoleARN** - ARN of the IAM role deployed in the management accounts which can retrieve AWS Org information e.g.arn:aws:iam::123456789:role/OrganizationLambdaAccessRole
  * **Tags** - List of tags from your Organisation you would like to include separated by a comma.
 ![Images/Parameters.png](/Cost/300_Organization_Data_CUR_Connection/Images/Parameters.png)